craig-osterhout/docs/content/manuals/subscription/scale.md

 ## Add Build Cloud minutes

 You can pre-purchase build minutes either through self-serve or by [contacting sales](https://www.docker.com/pricing/contact-sales/).
-There is no coverage or on-demand option available.
+There is no overage or on-demand option available.

 To add Docker Build Cloud minutes via self-serve: